A Guide to Water Pressure

 - Blocked shower heads: Limescale and other mineral deposits can form over time and clog up your showerhead.
 This limits the water flow you’re getting.

 - Faulty pressure regulators: Pressure regulators in shower heads are designed to give a constant flow of water.
-If they are faulty it can result in low pressure.
+If they are faulty, it can result in low pressure.

 - Single control shower issues: When single control or single lever showers get old, the part that controls water flow can become damaged, meaning you are left with low pressure from your showerhead.